isurumadhushan24572/Chat-Bot-With-Open-AI/README.md

 # Chatbot with openai

-This repository contains the code how to create a Chatbot using  Python, streamlit and LangChain.
+This repository contains the code how to create a Chatbot using  Python, streamlit, LangChain and LLM models with Open AI and Llama.

 ## Steps Should Follow